Adron/simply-swiftly-logging/docs/uikit-swiftui-datadog.md

 # UIKit vs SwiftUI: Datadog Integration Guide

 ## Overview
-This document outlines the key differences and considerations when implementing Datadog monitoring in both UIKit and SwiftUI applications, based on our experience with the simply-swifty-logging project.
+This document outlines the key differences and considerations when implementing Datadog monitoring in both UIKit and SwiftUI applications, based on my experience with the simply-swifty-logging project.

 ## UIKit Implementation